The Ultimate Guide To Airtable Forms

 By clicking into a field in the form editor, you toggle the switch to make the field required which will display a red asterisk next to the form field on the front end.
 The user submitting the form will be unable to submit the form until they have filled out the required fields.

-In the screenshot below, you can see that the name of the field is First Name.
 You can override the field name with your own custom label (perhaps a question, such as “What is your first name?”) which will not rename the field in the grid view/base.

 You can also add help text for the user.
 This provides additional context to the user about the type of information you expect they input into the form.